nswaswaJim/oahuv1/pages/kaala2.md

 Back to Kaala!
 This time with a plan- make the summit, in light hiking boots, with adequate food and water (unlike last time, stumbling to the summit exhausted in muddy sandals.)

 We biked from Waianae, past the gate, past the place I had to stop and walk the bike due to steep gradient.
 Determinely climbed past those points in lowest gear today.
-At this vista I noticed white bubbles coming from the front tire- ah, my fix a flat, coming out a different hole...Nothing to do about it now, the summit awaits.
+At this vista I noticed white bubbles coming from a pinhole leak in the front tire- ah, my fix a flat, coming out a different hole...Nothing to do about it now, the summit awaits.
 Just time to change mode of transport, from bike to boots.
 Was gonna hapen shortly anyway.

 Route:  Blue for bike, red for hike.  (blue mark is actual spot).
 Thanks to Alltrails for KML map data for hike portion: